noize-e/dyno.py/README.md

 #### PutItem Operation

-Assuming the DynamoDB table is already created and following a __SingleTable__ design model schema lets put a new item, defining a mixed primary key with an extra attribute.
-The attributes can be passed as named arguments (keyworded variables) or a dictionary as `**kwargs` argument.

-By default the key name __pk__ is used for the partition key value and __sk__ for the sort key.
+For this example create a new DynamoDB table following a __SingleTable__ design model schema.
+Define the partition key as `pk` and the sort key as `sk`.
+Once done, open up your fav IDE and code the following

 ```python
 from nosql.dynamodb.item import SingleItem